grantseltzer/weaver/README.md

 Now we can call `weaver` like so:

 ```
-sudo ./bin/weaver -f ./cmd/test-prog/test_functions_file.txt ./bin/test-prog
+sudo weaver -f /path/to/functions_to_trace.txt /path/to/test-prog-binary
 ```

-Weaver will then sit idle without any output until `test-prog` is run and the `test_function` function is called.
-This will also work on a running Go Program.
+Weaver will then sit idle without any output until `test-prog` is run and the `test_function` and `other_test_function` functions are called.
+This will also work on an already running Go Program.

 ```
 +--------------------+--------------+-----------+-------+